ekinuzunbaz/Car-Rental-Management-System---With-Java-Swing/README.md

 This application is coded in Java programming language.
 File system is used for storing data.
 Database will be integrated soon. <br />

+Thanks to my teammates for their contributions: https://github.com/Burakkonuk

 ## This app features:
 ***IN SIGN IN/REGISTER PANEL***<br />
 *Two different redirections are done in sign in panel.
 Redirect to customer panel or admin panel according to password and username<br />